 Late Afternoon: Stroll and Explore

-If you leave the museum when it closes around 5, you’ll still have a couple of hours to kill before dinner.
+If you leave the museum when it closes around 5, you’ll still have a couple of hours in our 24 hours in Austin to kill before dinner.
 As usual, I recommend taking some time to explore!
 You won’t have time to go inside the dusty rose Texas Capital, but don’t miss taking a look at its exterior!

 After that, why not head over to 6th Street, which is sometimes called the Bourbon St of Austin?
 You can shop or take in a movie at the Drafthouse.
 Just don’t eat much because we have a real treat coming up for dinner!
 I personally like to walk around and check out the entertainingly named bars.